Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The gauge of your speaker wire is the most important feature when deciding what cable to buy.

-What Is the Best Gauge for Speaker Wires?
+What Is the Best Wire Gauge For a Speaker?

 What is the right size speaker wire for your room?
 Well, it depends on a couple of factors.

-The best speaker wire gauge for your system will depend on the following:
+The best speaker wire gauge for your setup will depend on the following:

 2. how far you want to run the cable